Is equity release a good idea?

 UK house prices have been rising consistently for well over a decade, leaving many UK homeowners having paid off (or almost paid off) their mortgage and a home worth a lot more than they paid for it.
 Equity release could give you a way to free up some of the wealth tied up in your home while you continue to live in it and importantly, own it.

 Taking out equity release is a safe option, regulated by the Financial Conduct Authority and overseen by the Equity Release Council.
 It may also be a simpler option than a ‘standard’ mortgage, as equity release providers tend not to need as much personal financial information to make a decision.
 Most consider the youngest applicant’s age, where you live, the type of property you own and the amount of equity you have in your home.
-They are unlikely to take your income and outgoings (other than an existing mortgage) or credit history into account.
+Find out if you are eligible for equity release.
+Equity release providers are unlikely to take your income and outgoings (other than an existing mortgage) or credit history into account.

 The money you release is tax-free and can be used any way you like, such as paying off your mortgage, clearing debts, topping up your pension income, helping your family financially, renovating your home, paying for care or taking your dream holiday.